Billionaire Steve Cohen agrees to buy the New York Mets | Sports-Games

 Billionaire Steve Cohen agrees to buy the New York Mets

-Billionaire hedge fund manager Steve Cohen has reached an agreement to buy the New York Mets baseball team from its owners, Sterling Partners said in a statement on Monday.
+Billionaire hedge fund manager Steve Cohen has signed an agreement with Sterling Partners to buy the New York Mets baseball team, the two sides said in a statement on Monday.

-"I am excited to have reached an agreement with the Wilpon and Katz families to purchase the New York Mets," Cohen said.
+"I am excited to have reached an agreement with the Wilpon and Katz families to purchase the New York Mets," Cohen said in the brief statement.
 A spokesman for Cohen declined to comment beyond the statement.

 - READ MORE ON: